 - Logical reasoning and analytical ability

 - Basic numeracy (numbers and their relations, orders of magnitude, etc.) (Class X)

 - Data interpretation (charts, graphs, tables, data sufficiency etc. — Class X level)

 - English Language Comprehension skills (Class X level).

 Note: Questions relating to English Language Comprehension skills of Class X level (last item in the Syllabus of Paper-II) will be tested through passages from English language only without providing Hindi translation thereof in the question paper.

 English-l This will be a qualifying test only of Matriculation or equivalent standard.

-The pattern of questions would be broadly as follows (indicative only):
+The pattern of questions would be broad as follows (indicative only):

 - Comprehension of given passages;

 - Precis Writing;